Leaflex/Processors-CprE381/README.md

  - Visual Studio Code
  - Microsoft Excel

-## Files:
+## Directory Navigation:
-Most relevant project files can be found in the `/cpre381-toolflow/` directory.
+Most VHDL files can be found in the `/cpre381-toolflow/` directory for the single cycle processor, or in the `/proj/` directory for the hardware and software processors.
- - For VHDL source files used for the main components of our project, navigate to `/cpre381-toolflow/proj/src/TopLevel`.
+ - For VHDL source files used for the main components of our processors, navigate to `/proj/src/TopLevel`.
- - For the VHDL testbenches used for testing our processors in QuestaSim, navigate to `/cpre381-toolflow/proj/test`.
+ - For the VHDL testbenches used for testing our processors in QuestaSim, navigate to `/proj/test`.
+ - For the MIPS assembly instructions files we used for exhaughstive testing of our processors, navigate to `/proj/mips/`.